1. CV Introduction: Examples & How to Write (+Template)

 7. Final tips for success to keep in mind

 The best advice for getting the best CV introduction possible with the least effort is to leave writing it until last.
 You’ll have a much, much clearer view of your CV after you’ve at least finished your work experience and skills sections.
-Picking out achievements and skills is a breeze once you have those done.
+Picking out professional achievements and skills is a breeze once you have those done.

 Many job applications these days are passed through Applicant Tracking Systems (ATSs) before recruiters ever get to see them.
 Give your CV a fighting chance by mentioning the company to which you’re applying by name, mentioning the position by name, and mirroring keywords from the job advert.